Like them or loathe them, reviews and feedback are a fact of life for the business owner.

 - Reviews will improve your rankings online.
 Want to become more noticed by search engines such as google?

-- Reviews encourage customer engagement.
+- Reviews will help generate customer engagement.
 Want to get to know your customers more?

 - Reviews are overtaking the ‘word of mouth marketing’ with savvy consumers researching you.